Q. What is a remote JMS provider?

 Automatic enlistment of JMS resources with the current transaction, even for non-WebLogic JMS providers.

-Inside an EJB or servlet application code, use a JMS resource references by including resource-ref elements in the deployment descriptors and then use a JNDI context to look them up using the syntax
+Inside an EJB or a servlet application code, use JMS resource references by including resource-ref elements in the deployment descriptors and then use JNDI a context to look them up using the syntax

 Resource references provide no functionality outside of application code, and therefore are not useful for configuring a message driven EJB's source destination or a messaging bridge's source or target destinations.

 For WebLogic documentation on JMS resource-reference pooling, see Enhanced Support for Using WebLogic JMS with EJBs and Servlets.

 Q. What advantages do JMS resource references provide?